RyanHayesCS/AVLTree/README.txt

 /*
-	This is the code for the Data Structure: AVLTree.
+	This is the C++ code for the Data Structure: AVLTree.

+	The AVLTree is a Self-Balancing Binary Search Tree.

+	This AVLTree works like a map in the sense that each enttry contains a Key-Value pair.

+	The AVLTest.cpp file contains code to test the insert functions of the tree.
 */